Understanding Your Bill with Central Hudson in New York State

 Another option you can take is to take a look at the rate you're paying with Central Hudson, and see if it can be beat by an alternate energy supply company (ESCO).
 With electricity markets in New York open to competition, many alternative suppliers can offer competitive rates for electricity and natural gas.

-To learn more about your options, check out our pages on energy in New York, or call us directly at 347-410-8789 to find the best rates in your area.
+To learn more about your options, check out our pages on energy in New York, or call us directly at phone currently not available to find the best rates in your area.

 Example of a Real Central Hudson bill